 Pip Desmond and Pat Martin are two experienced, versatile writers with a passion for telling the stories of people, organisations and communities.
 We’ve been writing, editing and designing for over 35 years, including two years sharing our skills as volunteers in Timor-Leste from 2013 to 2015.

 Our strength is our ability to turn complex ideas into clear, simple language and present them in an engaging, effective way.
 Together we have worked in the public, private, not-for-profit and development sectors.
 Whether it’s producing your publication, editing a university text, writing a speech, recording your family history, designing your website or running a writing workshop, we bring life to words.

 I fit contract work around my passion for family history, my grandchildren, gardening and community rugby.
 I’ve worked as a communications advisor for the Parliamentary Commissioner for the Environment, a political advisor for the Labour Government and publications manager for the Department of Building and Housing.
 I also spent two years as a volunteer communications advisor in Timor-Leste and worked for Volunteer Service Abroad part-time on our return.

 Along the way there have been websites and newsletters, union publications, book editing and book writing.
 I also have a post-graduate diploma in journalism and first class honours in Sociology and History.

 Who I work for matters to me.
 Vast sums are spent on marketing but we don’t often hear from the people who hold our communities together.
 It’s satisfying when good communication shines a light on their work.

-In my past life, I’ve been a ministerial press secretary and political advisor, as well as editor of publications in the not-for-profit sector for many years.
+In my past life, I’ve been a ministerial press secretary and political advisor, as well as editor of publications in the not-for-profit sector.
 I have post-graduate diploma papers in journalism, an MA in Creative Writing and a BA in History.